Biden Says His Climate Plan Means Jobs. Some Union Members Are Skeptical

 Biden has pledged to make the U.S. electricity sector carbon-neutral by 2035, and then make the entire economy carbon-neutral by 2050.
 Scientists say these types of massive reductions in heat-trapping gases are necessary to prevent the worst outcomes of climate change.
 But they're a serious lift, and Biden may face challenges achieving them given the current divided Congress and conservative courts.

-Renewables currently provide about 20 percent of U.S. electricity.
+Renewables currently provide about 20% of U.S. electricity.
 Steffee, the local boilermaker business agent, doubts they'll fully replace Americans' thirst for cheap fossil fuels anytime soon.

 "If that technology comes in the future, yes, I probably don't have a job," he says.
 "But right now, I just don't see that happening."